-New Hope Presbyterian Church in Fort Myers, is thankful for its faithful and dedicated staff.
-Click on the thumbnail images to the left to see more about each staff member below.
+New Hope Presbyterian Church, is thankful for its faithful and dedicated staff.
+Click on the thumbnail images to read more about each staff member.

 Eddie has served as Pastor of New Hope since April 2013.
 Eddie and his wife, Roxanne, arrived in Fort Myers from their previous ministries in Gastonia, NC and Lakeland, FL with an unwavering desire to love and serve those people whom God places along their path.

 Eddie received a Bachelor degree from Erskine College followed by a Master of Theology degree in 1989 from Erskine Seminary.
 He continues to be an avid student of God’s Word and reformed thought.
 He is a gifted teacher and preacher focusing messages from the Scriptures on evangelism, discipleship, and a living a life with Jesus Christ.

 Eddie and Roxanne have three children: Robert, Andrew (and his wife Olivia), and Rachel.
 He is passionate about golf, basketball, and reading.
 Light-hearted fun follows him as does a smile and warm handshake.